iotap-center/elis-platform/README.md

 `mvn clean compile test bundle:bundle install:install wagon:upload javadoc:javadoc site`

+## Version management

+**Releases**

+Follows the pattern `major.minor.patch`. _major_ is used when significant new releases are made, e.g., several new APIs are added to the platform. _minor_ is used for smaller updates, e.g., improved performance or small features. _patch_ is used for hotfixes.

+**Bundles**

+Follows the pattern `major.minor.patch`. _major_ is used when a change in the public API isn't backwards compatible. _minor_ is used when the public API is extended in a backwards compatible way. _patch_ is used when the public API is left unchanged (e.g. a bug fix).

+**HTTP API**

+Follows the pattern `/api/v#` where `#` is an ever increasing integer.
+Update version number for any additions or breaking changes to the API.
+Breaking changes includes both requests and responses.

 ## Demo users

 The `elis-demo-users` bundle provides a set of demo users that can be used for system and integration testing.
 It installs a demo platform user and connects two providers to it: E.On and MKB Water data.
 For the water data to work it is necessary to download a copy of the data from Elvaco ([instructions here](https://github.com/medeamalmo/elis-platform/tree/master/felix-configuration#deploying-elis)).